fbpx

 Summer Activities: Catholic Homeschooling

-Can you believe it is already March of 2022?
+Can you believe it is already March?
 It seems like we were just celebrating Christmas.
 Golly, I’m still coming to terms with the fact that it’s the 21st century.

-Time moves swiftly, and though it is still early in the Spring semester, summer break will be here before you know.
+Time moves swiftly, and though it is still early in the Spring semester, summer break will be here before you know it.
 That means it is not too early to start thinking about summer enrichment activities for your family and your Catholic homeschool.

-Don’t worry, nobody wants to deprive you of your summer break!
-But the breathing space of summer does offer wonderful opportunities for exploring Catholic homeschooling at a more leisurely pace.
-This is time to put your roots down and reconnect with the fun of homeschooling, the pursuit of educational endeavors that thrive on creativity, curiosity, and exploration.
+Don’t worry; nobody wants to deprive you of your summer break!
+But the breathing space of summer offers wonderful opportunities for exploring Catholic homeschooling more leisurely.
+This is the time to put your roots down and reconnect with the fun of homeschooling and the pursuit of educational endeavors that thrive on creativity, curiosity, and exploration.

 Arts, Crafts, and Gardening

 There are many ways to punctuate your summer break with creative activities that will be fun and enriching.
 How about all those crafting projects you imagined doing with your kids but never seem to have time for?
 Or introducing your children to a new hobby?
-I got my daughter a wood-burning kit one Christmas, and whenever she has time off school she loves doing wood burning.
+I got my daughter a wood-burning kit one Christmas, and whenever she has time off school, she loves doing wood-burning.
 You can also use the time to explore different styles of art.
-It doesn’t need to be too involved; every week do an art hour where the children learn a little bit about an artistic medium or style and then try it out for themselves.
+It doesn’t need to be too involved; every week, do an art hour during which the children learn a little bit about an artistic medium or style and then try it out for themselves.

-In my household I let my kids do summer flower gardens.
+In my household, I let my kids do summer flower gardens.
 They each have a dedicated space to grow whatever flowers they wish.
-They learn about the various types of flowers, then we all go to the nursery together and get seeds.
+They learn about the various types of flowers, and then we all go to the nursery together and get seeds.
 We all weed our gardens together, prep the soil, and plant the seeds.
-Then the kids all have responsibilities weeding and watering the gardens throughout the summer as the flowers begin to bloom.
+Then, the kids all have responsibilities for weeding and watering the gardens throughout the summer as the flowers begin to bloom.

 Feeding Curiosity